iiqrah/Java-in-two-semesters-/Chapter 1 - The first Step/notes/definitions.md

 ### Proramming:

    - The task of writing the set of instructions/programs/ softwares

 ### Programming Language:

    - Specific language with proper syntax for the computer to understand these set of instructions

 ### Types of Programming Language:

   - Object Oriented : Java, Python, C++ etc
   - Procedural : C, COBOL, BASIC etc
   - Functional : Haskell, Scala etc

+### Compiling:

+  - Computers only understand binary instruction known as machine code
+  - Programs written in programming languages are not in binary, known as program/source code
+  - The process of convertion source code into machine code with the help of a system software called compiler.

+### Process of Compiling:

+  Program Source code > Compiler > Machine code > Use Program